Skip to content ↓

 There are rehearsals for ensembles every day of the week, and individual lessons on instruments ranging from the piano to the bagpipes.

-We have a strong tradition in both Choral and Jazz music; however, the repertoire encountered by our students encompasses everything from Plainsong to Punk.
+We have a strong tradition in both Choral and Jazz music; however, the repertoire encountered by our pupils encompasses everything from Plainsong to Punk.

 There is a strong emphasis on performance and providing abundant opportunities to shine at all levels of ability.
 The choir has toured New York and Hong Kong in recent years.